bocinsky/guedesbocinsky2018/README.md

 ### Authentication for the Google Elevation API and tDAR

 This analyses requires the user to have the Google Elevation API key and a tDAR user name and password either as environment variables or passed to the `guedesbocinsky2018.Rmd` RMarkdown vignette as parameters.
+Please see the [Running the analysis](#running-the-analysis) sections below for guidance on setting these parameters.

 #### Archaeological site data from tDAR